How To Check My Default Gateway

 The default gateway is the IP address of the device that your computer or network device uses to access the internet or another network.
 It acts as a router, a device that forwards data packets between networks.
 When your computer wants to communicate with a device outside of your local network, it sends the data packet to the default gateway.
 The gateway then forwards the packet to its destination.
 Without a correctly configured default gateway, your device would be isolated on your local network and unable to access the internet.

 In simpler terms, think of your home network as a small neighborhood and the internet as a vast city.
 Your computer resides in a house within that neighborhood.
 When you want to send a message to someone in the city, you don't deliver it directly.
-Instead, you give it to the neighborhood's gatekeeper (the router or default gateway), who knows how to navigate the complex routes to reach the city.
+Instead, you give it to the neighborhood's gatekeeper (the router or default gateway), who knows how to handle the complex routes to reach the city.

 Comprehensive Overview: Delving Deeper into Default Gateways